TheEdoardo93/TestingApplication/README.md

 # TestingApplication
-Experiments with Python testing framework, CI/CD with Jenkins and TDD
+Experiments with Python testing framework, CI/CD with Jenkins and TDD.